You can get an eSIM plan from £6/month in the UK. We compare eSIM-compatible SIM-only deals.

 Best eSIM Ready Plan

 With eSIM, you can also benefit from greater flexibility and lower prices when you travel abroad.
-This is because the eSIM may give you cheaper international roaming than on your regular SIM card.
+This is because the eSIM plan may give you cheaper international roaming than on your regular SIM card.

 ![]() |